PrintDURATION: 5 days

 A laptop computer will be useful on day 1 and essential on day 2 for the flight planning exercises and exam.
 In our experience, tablet computers (e.g. an iPad) can work but some websites and resources may not be optimally formatted.
 We therefore recommend a laptop computer whenever possible.
 WiFi connectivity will be provided.

-CAA rules also mean you must have flown a minimum of 2 hours within the previous 3 months.
-Candidates are able to self certify this to the examiner who will need to see your logs before the Flight Assessment.
+CAA rules require you to have flown a minimum of 2 hours within the previous 3 months.
+Candidates are able to self certify this to the examiner who will need to see your logs before the flight assessment.
 This might be through your drone’s control app (the DJI Go app), a 3rd-party app or manual logs on a spreadsheet or log book.

 By the end of this course you will be able to: